The Esteemed Gentleman Articles

 Take Your Time And Remember To Toast The Foot

-Unlike cigarettes, lighting a cigar takes time and a bit of skill.
-The technique, called "toasting the foot".
-Toasting the foot seals the outer leaf (the wrapper) to the middle (the binder) and inner (filler) tobacco leaves at the lit end.
-Toasting the foot will make the cigar burn evenly and allow you to experience all the different flavours it has to offer.
+Toasting the foot of a cigar seals the outer leaf (the wrapper) to the middle (the binder) and inner (filler) tobacco leaves at the lit end.
+Properly toasting the foot of your cigar will ensure that all the tobacco leaves burn evenly.
+Toasting also helps bring out more flavours.

 For a step-by-step guide on toasting the foot of a cigar, read our article How To Properly Light And Toast The Foot Of A Cigar.

-Don't Smoke Your Cigar Too Fast (You'll Regret It)
+Don't Smoke Your Cigar Too Fast

-Be Mindful Of Your Ash
+Be Mindful Of Your Cigars Ash

 NEVER Blow Smoke In Peoples Faces